Ras cannons: "Martienie" Cannon

 Marthinus Nikolaas Ras bought a number of iron shod wagon wheels from a dealer in Rustenburg, which were melted down and from which the cannons were cast.

 The first cannon, a 3-inch caliber named "Martienie" after Marthinus Ras, fired a 7-pound lead ball from a 4½ feet barrel.
 The breech plug of the cannon was damaged during the first test firing of the cannon, which necessitated some adjustments from the manufacturer.
 The damaged cannon breech was replaced by a reinforced breech (see picture) and the cannon was then mounted on a small wagon axle and wheels.

 The "Martienie" cannon was moved to the front and deployed by Commandant Eloff against the British garrison at Rustenburg.
 It was first fired from 2000 feet, then later from 800 and 600 feet.
 Between the 8 and 9 January 1881 it was used to fire 93 shots on the British fort, which led to the subsequent surrender of the fort.

 "Ras" Cannon

 The second cannon, built at a later stage, was dubbed "Ras".
-It was smaller than "Martienie", being a 2-inch caliber, but which had a longer barrel, 5½ feet long.
-It was designed to fire an elongated bullet shaped projectile (2 inches wide and 4½ inches long).
-However, it was never operationally deployed during the war.
+It was smaller than "Martienie," being a 2-inch caliber, but it had a longer barrel measuring 5½ feet in length.
+"Ras" was designed to fire an elongated bullet-shaped projectile, which was (2 inches wide and 4½ inches long).
+However, despite its design, the cannon was never deployed operationally during the war.

-After the war “Ras” was sent as an exhibit to Europe and was displayed at the 1900 World Fair in Paris.
-It was only returned to South Africa after the Second Boer War.
+Following the war, "Ras" was sent as an exhibit to Europe and was displayed at the 1900 World Fair in Paris.
+It remained in Europe until after the conclusion of the Second Boer War when it was finally returned to South Africa.